 A number of strategic investments have been completed and new investment projects have been initiated since MOL joined INA.
 Continued development of activities in upstream, midstream and downstream in Croatia has been executed, with Initial Business Plan investment levels (set during the privatization process) overachieved in all segments.
-The yearly average value of INA’s investments increased more than 2.5 times – from an average value of around HRK 1 billion (EUR 135 million) to HRK 2.7 billion (EUR 365 million) – compared with the decade prior to INA’s privatization.
+The yearly average value of INA’s investments increased more than 1.6 times – from an average value of around HRK 1 billion (~EUR 135 million) to HRK 1.6 billion (~EUR 215 million) – compared with the decade prior to INA’s privatization.
+Between 2013 and 2018 INA invested almost HRK 10 billion, from which 86 percent was invested in Croatia.

 Investments in Exploration and Production

-During the strategic partnership between MOL and Croatia, INA has invested almost HRK 18 billion (EUR 2.25 billion) in its upstream segment.
+During the strategic partnership between MOL and Croatia, INA has invested around HRK 22 billion (~EUR 3 billion) in its upstream segment.
 This is several times the amount invested in the decade preceding MOL’s presence in the company.

 When MOL took over the management of INA, practically no new upstream projects were prepared for launch.
 The new management intensively looked for project ideas, and also revised old project proposals that for various reasons were not carried out.
 One example is INA’s EOR project, a major upstream investment project to improve hydrocarbon recovery from existing fields, which currently is in the implementation phase.

-Several key projects were also realized in this period: more than 90% of the strategically important investments into the Northern Adriatic and the Syrian assets have been realized since 2003, totalling at about HRK 10 billion; important cross-border exploration (in Zalata-Dravica and Novi Gradac-Potony) activities were carried out.
+Several key projects were also realized in this period: more than 90% of the strategically important investments into the Northern Adriatic have been realized since 2003,; important cross-border exploration (in Zalata-Dravica and Novi Gradac-Potony) activities were carried out.
 It was also on MOL’s initiative that the re-evaluation of Croatian onshore prospects was carried out in 2009-2010 even though the Initial Business plan (an annex to the 2003 Shareholders Agreement that the Croatian government approved), redirected focus from onshore exploration activities in Croatia.
 The strategically important seismic scanning of the Southern Adriatic region was also carried out in these years.

 Investment Steps in Refineries

 INA’s major modernization effort started in 2005, a few years after many refineries across Europe completed similar modernization initiatives.
 The main incentive was Croatia’s impending EU accession which required the company to produce fuels in line with EURO V specifications.
 The first phase of the modernization plan was finished in both refineries in 2011.
-Between 2003 and 2013, more than HRK 8 billion (EUR 1.1 billion) was invested in Croatia’s refinery system by INA.
-However, much of this investment was delayed due to slow permitting procedures, such as the delayed coker for Rijeka that would have brought a further EUR 300-350 million of investment.
+Between 2003 and 2018, around HRK 12 billion (~EUR 1.6 billion) was invested in Croatia’s refinery system by INA.
+The aim of the modernisation program was to ensure the long-term future of INA’s Downstream business and profitable operations.

 The EURO V specifications require different motor fuels attributes such as different levels of sulphur.
 INA was not able to reach the required 10 PPM (parts-per-million) level of sulphur in its fuels based on the refinery setup in place before the modernization – meaning that a considerable amount of desulphurization capacity had to be added to refineries with sizeable investments to be competitive in the European market.